dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

-# NFT Ticketing Contract Tutorial - Part 2
+# NFT Ticketing Contract Tutorial - Implementation Guide

-In this section of our tutorial, we'll be walking through the completed secure document management system that we started building earlier.
-This fully-functional Move module allows users to upload documents with IPFS storage, add signers, and manage digital signatures securely on the Aptos blockchain.

-## Contract Overview

-The `secure_docs` module provides a robust system for document management with the following key features:
-- Document upload with IPFS storage integration
-- Fee-based document upload using Aptos Coin (APT)
-- Adding and removing authorized signers
-- Digital signature collection
-- Comprehensive event tracking
-- View functions for data access

-Let's go through the implementation step by step, following the TODO items from our starter code.
+This guide walks through each TODO item in the secure document management system with clear explanations and implementation details.
+Follow these steps to complete your Move module implementation.

-## Step 1: Defining Constants
+## TODO 1: Define Constants

-First, we need to define the module's constants:

 ```move
 // Constants